dvavasour/Learning_Notes/DVA-C01/README.md

 1,000 concurrent executions per second
 http 429 is limit exceded
+Capacity is scaled from memory size
 Allow Lambda to access resources in a VPC:
-- Uses an elastic IP
+- Uses an elastic IP (function execution role must haver ENI permissions)
 - Security group is allocated to the function
+- Put connect strings in the function

 ## API Gateway
 10,000 requests per second, 5,000 concurrent requests *per region*
 Default cacheing is 300 seconds
 Import APIs using OpenAPI (Swagger)
 SOAP is passthrough, API can convert XML response to JSON
+To defeat cacheing, need to:
+- `Cache-Control: max-age=0` http header
+- Sign to show permission

+General Rule: 4XX errors are client side, 5XX errors are server side

 ## Step Functions
 Copious logging